What are Markup Tools?

 Built-in Kanban-style task board

-BugHerd Two-way integrations
+BugHerd two-way integrations

 Guest/client friendly feedback